SapirOhava/tikshuv-task/README.md

 npm run start
 ```

-The server will start on http://localhost:5000.
+The server will start on http://localhost:5000/api ( see the routes for categories and products in the routes directory)